 **This is a shared account.
 You cannot create new profile or changed the password.
-You can watch up to max 3 screens at one time only.
+You can watch 1 screen at one time only.
 Failure to comply will void the warranty.

 It is important to note that being able to stream 4K content from Netflix, doesn’t mean that all of Netflix is now magically in 4K.
 Some program selections include: House of Cards (Season 2 on), Orange Is The New Black, The Blacklist, All Seasons of Breaking Bad, Daredevil, Jessica Jones, Luke Cage, Marco Polo, Stranger Things, as well as select feature films that are cycled monthly.
 Some titles include/have included, Ghostbusters, Ghostbusters 2, Crouching Tiger, Hidden Dragon, and more, as well as several nature documentaries (which also look great in 4K).